carpppa/sijoitussimulaattori-stock/README.md

 ## Running the project

-- Development:
+- If you don't want to call the Alpha Vantage API, `npm run start:av-dev-server` starts the development server serving Alpha Vantage mock data
+  - On the first time you must run `npm run install:av-dev-server` to install the development server dependencies.
-  - run `docker-compose up db`
+- run `docker-compose up db redis`
-  - see section **Database** on how to setup the database
+- see sections **Database** and **Redis** on how to setup the services
 - run `npm run start:dev` in another console

-## Running tests

-- Start the test database: `docker-compose up test-db`
-- Run `npm test`

-## Database
+### Database

 - To make all migrations run `npm run migrate:make`
 - To rollback all migrations run `npm run migrate:rollback`
 - To create a new migration run `npm run migrate:create <migration-name>`
-- To populate the database:
+- To populate the database run `npm run populate-db:dev`

-  - `npm run start:av-dev-server`: starts the development server serving Alpha Vantage data
+### Redis

-    - On the first time, you must go to the development server folder and run `npm install`
+- To populate the cache run `npm run populate-cache:dev`
-  - `npm run populate-db:dev`: populates the database
+- To flush the cache run `npm run flush-cache:dev`

+## Running tests

+- Start the test database: `docker-compose up test-db test-redis`
+- Run `npm test`

 ## Environment variables